Passengers removed from JetBlue flight in Ivanka Trump incident

 "When the JetBlue staff went back to speak to the man I overheard Ivanka say to them 'I don't want to make this a thing,'" Scheff wrote.

+Murphy said after the man sat in his seat a flight manager asked him to leave his seat so they could talk.

+"The passenger was calmly responding and asking questions about why he needed to talk to him, at one point — again very calmly — asking if he was being asked to leave for giving his opinion," Murphy said.
+"Eventually, the man agreed to get up and go, with his kid still in his arms, and he never came back."

-TMZ reported that the passenger was verbally berating Ivanka and "jeering" at her three children.
+TMZ reported earlier Thursday that the passenger was verbally berating Ivanka and "jeering" at her three children.

-"Your father is ruining the country," the man said, according to TMZ.
-"Why is she on our flight.
-She should be flying private."

 NBC News could not independently confirm the content of what was actually said, and Lasner said in his since-deleted tweets that it was a calm or peaceful confrontation.
 Lasner did not immediately respond to requests for comment.